 ^{}Examples.
-If (i) participant's spouse is participant's sole beneficiary, (ii) spouse does not become participant by making an IRA rollover or assuming the participant's IRA as spouse's own, and (iii) spouse is using spouse's single life expectancy to calculate RMDs after participant's death, use this table to obtain the applicable denominator for spouse's age each year (that means spouse's life expectancy is being recalculated).
-If participant's beneficiary is any other eligible designated beneficiary (EDB) and EDB's life expectancy is being used to calculate RMDs, use this table to obtain the applicable denominator for EDB's age as of birthday in year following year of participant's death (first distribution year), and reduce denominator by one each year thereafter to calculate RMD for that year (non spouse EDBs cannot recalculate life expectancy).
-If participant dies after RBD without having a DB, participant's "ghost life expectancy" is used to calculate RMDs.
-In that case, for the first distribution year (i.e., the year after the participant's death), the applicable denominator is the Life Expectancy for the participant's age as of his birthday in the year of death minus 1.
+If the participant's beneficiary is any eligible designated beneficiary (EDB) other than the participant's spouse and the EDB's life expectancy is being used to calculate RMDs, use this table to obtain the applicable denominator for the EDB's age as of the EDB's birthday in the year following the year of the participant's death (first distribution year), and reduce that denominator by one each year thereafter to calculate the RMD for that year (non-spouse EDBs cannot recalculate life expectancy).
+If the participant's beneficiary is a DB and the participant dies after

+RBD, so that the DB must take RMDs in years 1 through 9 of the period of the 10 year rule (per the proposed regulations), assuming the DB is younger than the participant was at death, the DB calculates his/her RMDs by obtaining the denominator for the DB's age as of the DB's birthday in the year following the year of the participant's death (first distribution year), and reduces that denominator by one each year thereafter until the $10^{\rm th}$ year is reached, which is the year the DB is required to withdraw the entire remaining amount from the inherited IRA.
+If the participant dies after RBD without having a DB, the participant's "ghost life expectancy" is used to calculate RMDs.
+In that case, for the first distribution year (i.e., the year after the participant's death), the applicable denominator is the Life Expectancy for the participant's age as of his/her birthday in the year of death minus 1.
 In each subsequent year, the number 1 is subtracted from the prior year's denominator to calculate the RMD to the non-DB.